ExplainableML/eml_website/content/teaching/seminars/a-vision-language-models.md

 </br>

 All students will be matched to __one topic group including a primary paper and two secondary papers__.
-They are expected to give one short and one long presentation on their primary paper as well as a one-slide on the secondary papers from a different perspective.
-Additionally, they should submit a two page final report on the seminar.
+They are expected to give one short and one long presentation on their primary paper as well as a one-slide on the secondary papers from two different perspectives.
+Additionally, they should submit a two page final report at the end of the seminar.

 </br>